truenas/middleware/docs/userguide/freenas_system.rst

 If the system is currently booting from one device, you can add another device to create a mirrored boot device.
 This way, if one device fails, the system still has a copy of the boot file system and can be configured to boot from the remaining device in the mirror.

+.. note:: when adding another boot device, it must be the same size (or larger) as the existing boot device.
+Different models of USB devices which advertise the same size may not necessarily be the same size.
+For this reason, it is recommended to use the same model of USB drive.

 In the example shown in Figure 5.3d, the user has clicked :menuselection:`System --> Boot --> Status` to display the current status of the boot device.
 The example indicates that there is currently one device, *ada0p2*, its status is "ONLINE", and it is currently the only boot device as indicated by the word